sfigg/commercialization-public/design/compatibility/1709/systems.md

  - Local installation using a command line tool that an admin can run on Nano Server by connecting to a Nano Server instance through a remote Windows PowerShell session or SSH

 If the tool, utility, or agent runs locally on Nano Server, it must be made available as a Windows Server Application (WSA) installer package.

-For Microsoft Azure Stack, in particular, all monitoring has to be agentless, and agents will not be allowed on the hosts.
-Also see ‘if implemented’ Redfish requirement at System.Server.Manageability.Redfish.

 ### System.Fundamentals.ServerNano.OperateInServerNano